Urquhart Castle ruins on Loch Ness. European Waterways

 Making its “debut” in the 2018 brochure is European Waterways’ new Spirit of Scotland, the spacious 12-passenger hotel barge that joins its sister vessel, Scottish Highlander, on the Caledonian Canal.
 It is the latest addition to the company’s fleet of 17 vessels cruising nine countries that include destinations in France, Italy, the Netherlands, and the British Isles.

-For nearly 40 years, European Waterways, www.gobarging.com, has been a leader in luxury hotel barging, with many of its vessels owned outright, including the Scottish Highlander.
+For over 40 years, European Waterways, www.gobarging.com, has been a leader in luxury hotel barging, with many of its vessels owned outright, including the Scottish Highlander.
 European Waterways presently offers cruise vacations on the waterways of France, Germany, Italy, Belgium, Holland, Luxembourg, Scotland, Ireland and England.
-Check their Special Offers page for added-value discounts.

 With a maximum of eight guests in four cabins, the Scottish Highlander cruises year round.
 It accommodates theme cruises (golf, cycling, fishing, family) as well as popular Christmas and New Years cruises.
 You may also watch a seven-minute video launched on YouTube.